atc0005/check-vmware/README.md

 #### `check_vmware_vhw`

-This plugin supports multiple monitoring modes.
-Each mode has options which are incompatible with the others.
-As of this writing these monitoring modes are *not* implemented as subcommands, though this may change in the future based on feedback.
+This plugin supports multiple (independent) monitoring modes.
+Only one mode can be used at a time and each mode has options which are incompatible with the others.

+As of this writing, these monitoring modes are *not* implemented as subcommands, though this may change in the future based on feedback.
+See the [examples](#check_vmware_vhw-nagios-plugin) for this plugin for more information.

 | Flag                             | Required  | Default | Repeat | Possible                                                                | Description                                                                                                                                                                                                                                                                                                                                                                                   |
 | -------------------------------- | --------- | ------- | ------ | ----------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |